I believe the struggle they face comes down to five main reasons….

 It’s by far the most common struggle I see.
 So many of us get into business because we are great at what we do.

-Once you’re into your business, you realise the need to know how to do so many other things.
-From marketing to bookkeeping, social media to sales (need I go on?); it all becomes too much and so we never really get a handle on what our business numbers mean and how much they can tell us about the health of our business.
+Once you’re in business, you realise you need to know how to do so many other things from marketing to bookkeeping, social media to sales.
+Need I go on?.
+It all becomes too much and so we never really understand what our business numbers mean and how much they can tell us about the health of our business.

-2. You’ve got an accounting program, but you’re not exactly efficient in it.
+2. You’ve got an accounting program, but you’re not using it efficiently.

 This is another common one.
-What I often see is this: as a business owner, you get an accountant.
-That accountant recommends you get an accounting system (Xero or MYOB or QuickBooks).
-So you do.
+What I often see is this: as a business owner, you appoint an accountant.
+The accountant recommends an accounting system, eg Xero, MYOB or QuickBooks.

-Maybe your accountant or bookkeeper even sets it up for you.
-They hand it over and wish you luck.
+Your accountant or bookkeeper may even set up the accounting system for you.
+They give you the login and it's over to you.
 You know how to raise an invoice (great start by the way) and you can confirm when you get paid.
 Everything else though is probably all a bit like double dutch.
 Which leads to the next struggle…

 3. You thought your bookkeeper or accountant was taking care of it.